How AI Powers and Optimizes the Recruitment Process

 • 77% of talent professionals agree that recruiting culture must prioritize diversity.

-• 47% say that hiring managers are currently not held accountable for interviewing a diverse pool of candidates.
+• 47% say hiring managers need to be held accountable for interviewing a diverse pool of candidates.

 • 3 out of 4 American job seekers selectively seek out companies that are outspoken about empathy, diversity, and breaking down discrimination barriers.